BioNTech to price vaccine below market rates, differentiate between regions

 The European Commission will discuss on Wednesday the adoption of a supply contract with Pfizer and BioNTech.
 The bloc earlier this week said a contract for up to 300 million doses was close to being signed, without providing financial terms.

-Richardson also said that the two partners’ goal to supply 1.3 billion doses in 2021 would be the result of a ramping-up efforts well into the second half of next year.
+In the FT briefing, Richardson also said that the two partners’ goal to supply 1.3 billion doses in 2021 would be the result of a ramping-up of efforts well into the second half of next year.

 While there would be “significant supply” during the first half, scaling up output would continue throughout 2021.